Strangler figs start as epiphytes, eventually killing their host trees through constriction.

 Organizational changes.
 Changes within an organization, such as new workflows, business processes, or culture shifts, can be managed incrementally to allow employees to adapt progressively.
 Organizations can provide targeted training and support for each phase to help employees adjust gradually.

 Switching APIs.
 Businesses can apply this approach to update their APIs.
 For example, two major GDSs, Sabre and Amadeus, are incrementally moving from SOAP to REST API architecture.
-Yet, this possibility must be embedded into the software architecture: as Ivan Mosiev says, “incremental changes are suitable only for isolated components.”
+Yet, this possibility must be embedded into the software architecture.
+As Ivan Mosiev says, “Incremental changes are suitable only for isolated components.”
 Otherwise, if the system is highly interconnected, it may require a full rewrite due to the complex dependencies.

 At AltexSoft, we usually use the incremental approach.
 For example, we updated the backend of a booking widget built with a relatively recent version of PHP.
 The underlying technology was modern enough to work alongside rewritten parts.